LinkClinton/meta-scene/readme.md

 # Meta-Scene

 Meta-scene is a library to load different scene format.
-Using meta-scene load scene file and create the scene to your renderer with `meta-scene` type.
+Using meta-scene to load scene file and create the scene to your renderer with `meta-scene` type.

 ## Build